Dubí: Spa

 The first spas in Dubí were built in 1860 under the management of Anton Tschinkel, the founder of a local porcelain factory.
 In 1862, his first spa (Diana's Spa) was opened.
 The present-day Theresa's Spa with mineral waters, recommended to patients after brain and spine surgeries, have been operating since 1879.

 Demographics

 Economy

 Europe's largest deposits of lithium-bearing mica zinnwaldite are located in the area of Cínovec.
 As of April 2022, it is estimated to start the mining in 2025 at the earliest, but it remains uncertain whether the Czech Republic will decide on mining due to high environmental demands.

 Transport

-Dubí is an important transit point to Germany on European route E55.
-The road border crossings Cínovec / Altenberg and Cínovec / Zinnwald are located within the municipal territory.
+Dubí is an important transit point to Germany on the European route E55.
+The Cínovec / Altenberg and Cínovec / Zinnwald road border crossings are located within the municipal territory.

-The scenic railroad line Most–Dubí–Moldava passes through the town.
+The scenic Most–Dubí–Moldava railway line passes through the town.
 It is a technical monument that was declared a cultural heritage in 1998.